sienacizdziel/Python-eeDAP-hardware-control/README.md

 - `requirements.txt`: a text file containing the libraries that will be installed using pip, the package installer for Python.
 To install, run `pip install -r requirements.txt` from within a Python virtual environment

+- `.gitignore`: specifies intentionally untracked files that Git should ignore

 - `base_stage.py`: contains the abstract parent class BaseStage, for all stages.
 Currently, its only child class is PriorStage, but will be used as a parent class for all stages used by eeDAP (Ludl stages)

 - `check_ports.py`: auxiliary Python script to check for devices currently connected to the host computer via serial port